Using Perlbrew for custom Perl environments

 Using Your Perl

 Once Perl is installed, you can use it on any of the systems in the cluster.
-To see what versions are available, run perlbrew list:
+To see what versions are available, run perlbrew list

-akkornel@rice05:~$ perlbrew list
+akkornel@rice05:~$ perlbrew list perl-5.24.0

-To actually use a particular Perl, the command is perlbrew use:
+To actually use a particular Perl, the command is perlbrew use

-akkornel@rice05:~$ perlbrew use 5.24.0
+The perlbrew use

 Software Module compatibility

-NOTE: In this section, we are talking about the software modules that are loaded using the module load command.
-This section does not refer to Perl modules, unless it explciitly says "Perl module".
+NOTE: In this section, we are talking about the software modules that are loaded using the module load

-Your local Perls might conflict with software modules loaded using the module load command.
-There are several ways that conflicts can occur:
+Your local Perls might conflict with software modules loaded using the module load

-• If you run perlbrew use, and then use module load to load a module, and that module uses Perl, then that module might end up using your local Perl.
-This is normally OK, as long as your local Perl has all of the Perl modules that the software wants to use.
+to load a module, and that module uses Perl, then that module might end up using your local Perl.
+This is normally OK, as long as your local Perl has all of the Perl modules that the software wants to use. - If you load a GCC or clang module, before you run

-• if you load a software module to get access to a shared library, and then build a Perl module which uses that shared library; then every time you want to use that Perl module, you will need to load that software module first (so that the Perl module is able to find the shared library).
+, then your Perl will be built with that newer compiler.
+That should be OK, but you will want to test your newly-built Perl without the GCC/clang module loaded. - if you load a software module to get access to a shared library, and then build a Perl module which uses that shared library; then every time you want to use that Perl module, you will need to load that software module first (so that the Perl module is able to find the shared library).

 The important thing to remember is, in most cases, the later software is loaded, the higher its precedence.
-If you run module load perl/5.24.0, and then run perlbrew use 5.22.2, then you will probably be using Perl 5.22 (running perl -v will tell you for sure).
+If you run module load perl/5.24.0

 Installing Perl Modules